Buchtl/restful_led/README.md

 ## Pi
 * RGB-LED is controlled by software pwm
-* REST-API is provide via flask
+* REST-API is provided via flask

 ## Web-Frontend
 * REAC-APP using TypeScript